carms-ng/pathwaves/content/team/team.en.md

         Music Industry and the recipient of the 2019 Brian Chater Industry Award, recognizing a transformative commitment to the Canadian music industry.
+    - name: Kianah Lécuyer
+      role: "Digital Marketing Consultant "
+      entity: Jelot Consultation
+      description: >

+        Proudly reigning from the depths of downtown Toronto, she is the owner and founder of Jelot Consultation, as well as the current Digital Marketing Consultant at Envision Management & Production.
+Lécuyer graduated from the Faculty of Arts & Science at Queen's University and earned a Bachelor of Arts (Honours) in Global Development Studies with a minor in Religious Studies in 2019.
+With 3+ years of experience in social media consultation, Lécuyer has successfully consulted dozens of small businesses seeking to elevate their social media presence through strategic branding, designing, and social media strategy.
+She is an expert Canva designer but is credited for her diverse skillset with other online designing tools such as Biteable, Piktochart, Smart Mockups, PhotoPea (online photoshop), and many more.

+        A lover of the arts, Kianah has an extensive background in live events and has worked as a Production Assistant for several FULLCC Music Group productions including Family Channel’s Big Ticket Concert, and The Next Step: Absolute Dance Tour.
+      portrait:
+        image: /assets/kianah.jpg
+        alt: Kianah
+      pronouns: she/her
     - name: Le Lin
       pronouns: he/they
       role: Graphic Designer